Quantum marginal problem and incompatibility: Acknowledgments

-{\it Acknowledgments.---} RU is thankful for the financial support from the Finnish Cultural Foundation.
-NM acknowledges the financial supported by First TEAM Grant No. 2016-1/5.
+RU is thankful for the financial support from the Finnish Cultural Foundation.
+NM acknowledges the financial support by First TEAM Grant No. 2016-1/5.
 TK acknowledges support by the DFG and the ERC (Consolidator Grant 683107/TempoQ).
 EH acknowledges support from the National Natural Science Foundation of China (Grant No. 11875110).